jthurteau/wrest/README.md

 APPLICATION_LEGACY_VECTOR - short-circuit the gateway to kickstart a pre PHP7 SAF app (value specifies a tether script) LIBRARY_PATH - an older form of VENDOR_PATH where each directory is source code (e.g. LIBRARY_PATH/library_name/ may simply be a symlink to VENDOR_PATH/project_name/src).
 Useful for including external code prior to modern autoloader methods.

-# PHAGENT
+# PHAgent

-Phagent or PHP-Agent, is a IoC programming pattern involving a canister (array) that includes self modifying callables (functions that accept an array reference).
-The Phagent is passed along using tethering, but it can effectively tether itself when IoC is desireable.
+Phagent or PHP-Agent, is a IoC programming pattern involving a canister (array) that includes self modifying callables (functions built closing around an array reference).
+The Phagent is passed along using tethering, and it can tether itself when IoC is desireable.

-Phagents can wrap core php functions or control structures that might normally trigger a fatal error and attempt to mitigate them with a thrown exeception/error instead.
+Phagents wrap core php functions or control structures that might normally trigger a fatal error and attempt to mitigate them with a thrown exeception/error instead.

 Phagents can also be cached to create a sort of application state snapshot, which in combination with a stack-trace can be used to re-create that appliation state.

+PHAgents are designed to easily hybernate or mementize as arrays, and should generally be interchangable with arrays.
+They implment the ArrayAccess pattern and include methods to convert themselves from arrays to ArrayAccess objects as needed.

 # Recommended Exception Codes